League rules as adopted November 2019

 A MATCH-DAY RULES

-1.2 The home team is responsible for providing the minimum of 3 new balls per court for Clubs with 3 courts and 4 new balls per court, for Clubs with 2 courts.
+A1.2 The home team is responsible for providing the minimum of 3 new balls per court for matches played on 3 courts and 4 new balls per court for matches played on 2 courts.

-1.3 Courts and court equipment e.g. net centre tapes, shall meet the LTA minimum requirements.
+A1.3 Courts and court equipment (e.g. net centre tapes) shall meet the LTA minimum requirements.

-1.4 Subject to availability at the start-time of the match, and to the safety of the players, the HOME team decides on which courts a match should be played, where a choice exists.
+A1.4 Subject to availability at the start time of the match, and to the safety of the players, the HOME team decides on which courts a match should be played, where a choice exists.

-2.1 A team comprises 3 pairs of players.
+A2.1 A team comprises three pairs of players.
 Visitors may decide their pairs once the home side's have been declared on the scorecard.
 Pairs are then fixed for the duration of the match.

 A3 NO Rearrangements – allowed, once the Season has commenced